chenjiang0819/Linkage/README.md

 **Part 1 - Data Linkage**

 *Na¨ıve data linkage without blocking*
-Using amazon small.csv and google small.csv, implement the linkage between the two data sets and measure its performance.
+Using amazon small.csv and google small.csv, implement the linkage between the two data sets and measure its performance.
 Comment on your choice of similarity functions, method of deriving a final score, and the threshold for determining if a pair is a match.
 The performance is evaluated in terms of recall and precision.
 Ground truth (true matches) are given in amazon google truth small.csv.
 recall = tp/(tp + fn)
 precision = tp/(tp + f p)